OHI-Science/ohimanual/3_conduct_manual/file_system.md

+# Full Repository

 ## File system organization

-This section is an orientation to the files within your _tailored_ assessment repository.
+This section is an orientation to the files within your _Full Repository_.
 The file system organization is the same for all assessment repositories, and can be viewed at `github.com/OHI-Science` or on your computer.
 While reading this section it is helpful to explore a repository at the same time to become familiar with its contents and structure.
 The following uses the assessment repository for Ecuador (*ecu*) as an example, available at _www.github.com/OHI-Science/ecu_.

 **Most of your time will be spent preparing input layers and developing goal models**.
 You will also register prepared layers to be used in the goal models.
 This all will be an iterative process, but generally speaking you will work goal-by-goal, preparing the layers first, registering them, and then developing the goal models in *R*. to calculate the scores.